LiveHelperChat/chatGPT/README.md

 ### Demo

-You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only realted to Live Helper Chat documentation.
+You can see ChatGPT chat running on https://doc.livehelperchat.com/ it can answer questions only related to Live Helper Chat documentation.

 How it works?